 Let me start this article off by talking about myself.
 I am the oldest of three and was probably the most ''driven'' and ''motivated'' of my siblings.
 Competitive by nature, I had to get straight A's in high school and college.
 An ''A-'' could bring me to tears.
 My drive, my need to succeed is what led me to apply to law school while in college (as a psychology major, I eventually ruled out PhD programs).
 Once I got into law school and knew where I was headed, I arrogantly declared to my friends I would be making over $100,000 a year before my 25th birthday.
 READ MORE >

-Lately it seems as though the number of female partners currently working in law firms is becoming fewer and fewer these days.
+It seems as though the number of female partners currently working in law firms is becoming fewer and fewer these days.
 A lot of female partners are fleeing from firms due to a lack of balance in their work and professional lives, and also because of an absence of support or mentoring.
 In this article, I am going to discuss some of the ways that firms can attract and retain female partners.
 As many women in this country opt to pursue law as their professional career, those firms on the forefront of female partner retention efforts will benefit greatly by attracting existing female partner talent and those up and coming women attorneys who represent the next generation of female partner candidates.
 READ MORE >

 Due to the economic crisis, I have been spending a lot of time on the phone with outstanding lawyers who have been left in desperate situations.
 Many of these attorneys, from junior associates to senior partners, come from top law firms and have excellent academic credentials.
 The tone of the conversation is one of desperation and frustration.
 Perhaps the most frustrated are the senior and partner-level attorneys who have a wealth of experience to bring to the table, but have not had any success getting a firm to talk to them.
 These candidates are disgusted because their willingness to be flexible and take a hit in title or class year in order to make a move is rejected.
 READ MORE >